MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/03namespace/01namespace.md

 }
 ```

-You can only declare namespace once in a file.
+You can only define namespace once in a file.

-The same, you can also declare this namespace in the project configuration file.
+The same, you can also define this namespace in the project configuration file.

 ```json
 {